 Job done?
 I’d say so, even though you can’t use the Switch to stream Netflix, Amazon Prime Video or BBC iPlayer as you could on its predecessor.
 While those kind of apps were important to have on a console five years ago, any recent smart or 4K TV comes with them built in.
 And if you’re still struggling find them?
 Then a new Chromecast will only set you back £30.
 Nintendo has also said it will assess this situation as the console picks up users.

-So what do we know in the meantime?
-Online multiplayer (on Mario Kart 8 Deluxe, the Splatoon 2 demo and everything else with an online component) will be free until the Switch’s subscription service arrives.
+Online multiplayer (on Mario Kart 8 Deluxe, Splatoon 2 and everything else with an online component) will be free until the Switch’s subscription service arrives in September.
 When that happens you’ll have to stump up what’s estimated to be around £20 per year according to Nintendo, and you’ll get access to a ‘refreshed’ retro title from Nintendo’s previous consoles every month as part of the deal.
 Also, an app is meant to take on a lot of the Switch’s online functionality, such as voice chat.
+It's a bit of a mess right now in all honesty.

 However this situation resolves itself, Nintendo has struggled with online in the past and - with titles such as Mario Kart 8 Deluxe and Splatoon 2 demanding decent multiplayer - it no longer has that same luxury.
 Personally, I’d rather it took the time to get things right with multiplayer and its Virtual Console than risk another ill-thought-out balls-up.
 Why the year or so before now wasn’t long enough to sort it remains a mystery.